YouHaveTrouble/minecraft-optimization/README.md

           acquirepoi: 20
 ```

-This decides how often specified behaviors and sensors are being fired in ticks. `acquirepoi` for villagers seems to be the heaviest behavior, so it's been greately increased.
-Decrease it in case of issues with villagers finding their way around.
+This decides how often specified behaviors and sensors are being fired in ticks.
+It is not recommended to use with DAB.

 ### [pufferfish.yml]